 Who set it up?

 A senior banking lawyer, Jeffrey Golden (ex-Allen & Overy), aided by former Lord Chief Justice of England and Wales Lord Woolf.
-The idea grew from lectures Golden gave before the collapse of Bear Stearns and Lehman Brothers, on the lack of a world court for financial transactions.
-With the assistance of the Dutch government and various lawyers, bankers and regulators, Golden launched a world arbitration court instead.
+It grew out of a series of lectures Golden gave before the collapse of Bear Stearns and Lehman Brothers, on the lack of a world court for financial transactions.
+With the assistance of the Dutch government and various lawyers, bankers and regulators, Golden got the idea for an arbitration court off the ground.

 Has it been well received since?

-ISDA – the organisation responsible for creating standard contracts for derivatives deals – now offers a model clause that includes PRIME Finance as an option (alongside the ICC and LCIA and the UNCITRAL rules).
-ISDA agreements govern 90 per cent of the world’s over-the-counter derivatives transactions.
-In 2015, PRIME joined forces with the PCA to pool both people and know-how.
+ISDA – the organisation that provides standard contracts for use in derivatives deals – now offers a model clause that includes PRIME Finance as one of the options, alongside the ICC and LCIA and the UNCITRAL rules.
+ISDA agreements govern 90% of the world’s over-the-counter derivatives transactions.
+In 2016, PRIME joined forces with the PCA to pool people and know-how.

-It now stretches to 185 names.
-Those include – from the world of commercial arbitration – Manuel Conthe, a former chairman of Spain’s Securities and Exchange commission; Matthew Gearing QC of Allen & Overy; and Loukas Mistelis, a GAR editorial board member and director of the School of International Arbitration at Queen Mary University of London, as well as many former banking lawyers (including Jeffrey Golden), in-house counsel from banks (such as Georges Affaki) and many, many retired judges (such as Sir Bernard Rix and Sir William Blair).
+Around 100 names.
+It added 25 new names to its panel of “recognised experts” in January 2017.
+They include Manuel Conthe, a former chairman of Spain’s Securities and Exchange commission; Matthew Gearing QC of Allen & Overy; and Loukas Mistelis, a GAR editorial board member and director of the School of International Arbitration at Queen Mary University of London.
+They join an illustrious mix of former banking lawyers (including Jeffrey Golden), in-house types (such as Georges Affaki) and retired judges (such as Sir Bernard Rix).